19 Countries With The Cleanest Tap Water To Drink

 Greenland has an improvised structure to offer the best of iceberg sourced water to its inhabitants.
 Water in Greenland is available through lakes and rivers and with the help of Nukissiorfiit (M

 Latvia is known for its heavenly beaches!
 The same holds true for its drinking water as well.
-Here, the management of waste water ensures high-standard of drinking water to people.
+Here, the management of wastewater ensures the high-standard of drinking water to people.
 The tap water in the country is safe to drink.

 Colombia also falls under the category of countries that assure the best of drinking water to the locals as well as the tourists.
 The water management in Colombia ensures that only clean drinking water is offered to people and the waste-water is treated and used in agriculture.